Jexsie/NoobisoftControlCenter/README.md

   - New users receive 4 starter cards on their first login.
   - The game interface displays the user's entire card collection.

+- Need for token is live at https://needfortoken-frontend-open-elements-58d77c8e.koyeb.app/

 * ### Game 2: Skateboard Game(Tokemon)

   - **Concept**: A skateboard customization game where each skateboard is an NFT.